domcode/rafflers/mattp-whitespace/README.md

 ## Source

-The whitespace programme is actually output from PHPWhitespace, by (this example file)[https://github.com/mattparker/phpwhitespace/blob/master/examples/domraffler.php].
+The whitespace program is actually output from PHPWhitespace, by (this example file)[https://github.com/mattparker/phpwhitespace/blob/master/examples/domraffler.php].
 In other words, it's written in php, converted into Whitespace, which is then run using a Whitespace interpreter written in php.

+The php script that generates the whitespace program is domraffler.php.
+It's hopefully reasonably well commented and labelled to follow a bit, although it's entirely uninformed by computer science and so is highly likely to be poorly written / structured etc.

+To generate the whitespace program, simply run `php -f domraffler.php`.
+It will write the file `domraffler.ws`.

 ## Credits